SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_letimer_prs_ldma/readme.md

 6. At the breakpoint, observe the raw data stored in the buffer within the Expressions window:
    * LDMA callback is called when transfer completes after NUM_SAMPLES of LETIMER underflow events.
    * Observe how these values respond to different voltage inputs on the corresponding pin.
+   * Both channel conversions are present in the buffer, meaning every other conversion result corresponds to each of the two channels.
+Channel ID is stored in the raw data's 8 MSBs.
 7. Repeat steps 5-6
    * Vary voltage between debug breaks to observe change in conversion results once LDMA transfer completes
    * Observe LED0 toggle on/off with each LDMA transfer cycle